VinayDeshpande/Visualization_Project2/README.md

 ##wordle
 The top 50 words have been placed in a wordle with the words with higher frequency looking bigger and the words with lower frequencies looking smaller.Words like new, united have higher frequency

+##Contribution of each team member
+1) Vibhuti Gupta

+-> Wrote script in R for data preprocessing.
+-> Wrote script in R for generating top 50 words of each category along with monthly and daily frequencies.
+-> Wrote scripts for finding relationships between terms in collaboration with Vinay.
+-> Made the github report with Naimisha.

+2) Vinay Deshpande

+-> Worked on scripts for visualization of word cloud.
+-> Developed the UI for the word cloud with Naimisha.
+-> Developed the slider with Vibhuti and Naimisha.

+3) Naimisha

+-> Developed scripts for generation of world map showing locations of top 50 words.
+-> Developed the UI for relationships page.

+-> Developed the script for showing the relationships